New book vividly reveals Snapchat’s sexty dorm-room origin

 TechCrunch’s Josh Constine: What should readers come away from your book thinking about Snapchat?

 The Snapchat Story author Billy Gallagher: I think they’ll come away with an appreciation of how early Evan started thinking about Snapchat as much more than just a photo-sharing app and certainly a sexting app.
-Also, an appreciation for how much he did have this pretty brilliant insight on what was a simple straightforward idea.
+Also, an appreciation for how much he did have this pretty brilliant insight on what was a simple, straightforward idea.
 If you think about this idea of impermanence not as a toy and not as a method for sexting, but as a way of changing user behavior, I think it’s really fascinating.

-I think also an understanding of who Evan is, why he and Snapchat are so closely linked, and why that’s going to be the case for the foreseeable future.
+I think also an understanding of who Evan is, why he and Snapchat are so closely linked and why that’s going to be the case for the foreseeable future.

 Constine: What do you think are the most important scoops or bits of color to come out of this book?

-Gallagher: I think there’s a lot of fun stuff on the on the early days, surely color wise.
+Gallagher: I think there’s a lot of fun stuff on the early days, surely color-wise.
 I think there’s a lot on Evan and Bobby and Reggie and the early days and the work on Future Freshman and when they’re in school that hasn’t been covered much before.
 I think Snapchat has been covered primarily by the tech press and in short pieces that are on the here and now or a funding round or around the IPO.
-But when you look at the longer narrative, you connect the dots of the thing that Evan has said.
+But when you look at the longer narrative, you connect the dots of the things that Evan has said.

-To give you an example, when he was on stage at TechCrunch Disrupt, he talked about Google Glass, and how Snap wasn’t going to build a Google Glass app because it felt invasive, like a gun pointed at you.
+To give you an example, when he was onstage at TechCrunch Disrupt, he talked about Google Glass, and how Snap wasn’t going to build a Google Glass app because it felt invasive, like a gun pointed at you.
 And then a few years later they’re releasing Spectacles.

 Constine: When people read that origin story and hear how Reggie really came up with this idea, and it was more that he just brought it to Evan and Evan kind of ran with it, how do you think it will change the readers’ perception of Evan?